padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 To use the MQTT virtual cluster named `edge`, follow the steps below.

+### 0. Install Mosquitto

+First, install Mosquitto as described in the [Install/Building Mosquitto](https://github.com/padogrid/padogrid/wiki/Installing-Building-Mosquitto) section of the PadoGrid manual.

 ### 1. Install and start MQTT virtual cluster

 ```bash